-CREALOGIX operates in an industry dominated by speed.
-In order to continue to successfully expand our market presence, we must always adapt dynamically to changing circumstances.
-The changed working conditions caused by the COVID-19 pandemic have made the situation even more difficult.
-We are grateful that we can count on the support and considerable commitment of all our employees, customers and suppliers in these times.
-On behalf of the Board of Directors and the Executive Management, we would also like to thank you for your valuable support and continued confidence in CREALOGIX.
+We are grateful and proud that we can count on the support and commitment of our employees, as well as our customers and suppliers.
+In the name of the Board of Directors and of the Executive Management team, we would also like to thank you for your valuable support and your continuing confidence in CREALOGIX.

-Bruno Richle
+J. PLC Bruno Richle